department-of-veterans-affairs/health-apis-community-care-eligibility/configuration.md

 # Configuration Guide

-Like Health APIs Data Query, Community Care Eligibility runs in Docker containers in AWS and are configured via properties files in AWS S3 buckets.
+Like Health APIs Data Query, Community Care Eligibility runs in Docker containers in AWS that are configured via properties files in AWS S3 buckets.
 Application properties, certificates, and the corresponding Kong configuration are copied from the S3 bucket into containers during the start up process.

 Docker containers must be bootstrapped with environment variables that enable access to the S3 buckets.